 Mr. Collazo suffered burns to 77-80 percent of his body and died six months after the explosion.
 He is survived by his wife and three children, ages 20, 19 and 13, at the time of his death.

-The $7.3 million settlement was negotiated by Corboy & Demetrio attorneys Edward G. Willer and Robert J. Bingle.
+The $7.3 million settlement was negotiated by Corboy & Demetrio attorney Edward G. Willer.
 Key evidence in this negligence lawsuit was the Root Cause Investigation Report prepared by Commonwealth Edison, which detailed water intrusion into the subject cable which caused it to fail, Willer said.

 “The liability quotient in this case was hotly contested,” Willer said.
 Willer indicated that the issue of water entering the cable before the explosion had been debated in litigation.
 Some believed that it was due to the failure of the cable splice, which others maintained that Edison failed to maintain the cable ends, allowing water to drop downward into the bottom of the manhole after the explosion.

-“The resolution of this case will allow the Collazo family to begin the healing process in this terrible tragedy,” Bingle said.
+“The resolution of this case will allow the Collazo family to begin the healing process in this terrible tragedy,” Willer added.